spacetelescope/mast-match/readme.md

 | 5 Players | 10 |
 | 6 Players | 12 |

-At any point in the game, if none of the cards in the Visible Sky Row are applicable for any player's Science Goals, you can discard the entire row and replace it with new cards.
+At any point in the game, if none of the cards in the Visible Sky Row are applicable for any player's open Science Goals, you can discard the entire row and replace it with new cards.

 ### Set up the Telescope row